quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - examples.md

 ```

 The data within this dataset can be easily visualized using xarray facilities,
-however we first need to convert the Quantify dataset to a "gridded" version with as
+however, we first need to convert the Quantify dataset to a "gridded" version with the {func}`~quantify_core.data.handling.to_gridded_dataset` function as
 shown below.

 Since our dataset contains multiple repetitions of the same experiment, it is convenient